rohitkrai03/rhte-devconsole-lab/service-binding.md

 - Go back to **Topology** view.
 - Once the service binding request is successfully completed, it causes the application to be re-deployed.
-- Click on the route icon of `nodejs-crud-app` to check the database connection in the application UI.
+- Click on the route icon of `nodejs-crud-app` node in topology to check the database connection in the application UI.

 Next Lab: [10 - Create Che workspace with application source code using Codeready Workspaces/Eclipse Che](./che.md)<br>
 [Home](./README.md)